 After the Agreement is signed, there are often other steps that need to be taken to give effect to the Agreement’s terms, such as the transfer of property into one party’s name, resignation as directors and share transfers, winding up of trusts or resettling of trusts, closing joint accounts, transferring life insurance policies, etc.

 Step 5 – Future planning

 Once settlement has occurred, we can offer experienced strategy about future planning which may include preparing new Wills and Enduring Powers of Attorney, setting up new structures for businesses or setting up a Trust.

-Each situation is unique so contact our team to find out how we can help you.
+Each situation is unique so contact our relationship and family law team to find out how we can help you.